Bastrop State Park: Pre-foundation and construction

 Companies 1805 and 1811 of the CCC built many of the park facilities between 1933 and 1939 using native stone to blend with the landscape.
 The facilities were designed by architect Arthur Fehr and were considered a showcase of park architecture when built.
 Following the principles of the NPS, Fehr wanted the park's facilities to have harmony with its surrounding landscape of hills and forests, and used native materials for construction.
 The stone cabins at Bastrop State Park are intentionally blended and appear to come out of the ground like a natural outcrop.
 This same non-intrusive design was used for the park's dams, bridges, culverts, and fences.
 These architectural features served as a role model for later park development by the CCC across the entire US.
 By using the location's natural materials, the CCC was also able to keep construction costs down and reduced the need for importing materials from other areas.

 Among the CCC's main duties in the early phases of the state park's construction was seeding, transplanting, and clearing tangles of brush and fallen timber.
 They also constructed twelve stone and timber cabins, several utility buildings, a lake, and several landscaping structures.
 Both CCC companies stayed at the park until 1939 before moving to other state parks to continue their preservation efforts.
 Two other Depression-era groups, the National Youth Administration (NYA) and the Works Progress Administration (WPA), helped improve Bastrop State Park's facilities.
 The NYA built and used a maintenance building to construct furniture for the CCC to use for several Texas state parks, including Bastrop's.
 Moreover, the WPA built a swimming pool and the original nine-hole golf course in two separate projects with the supervision of the TPWD.
-In land, labor, and material, Bastrop State Park costed about US$1,500,000 (approximately US$34,247,076 in 2022) once completed.
+In land, labor, and material, Bastrop State Park cost about US$1,500,000 (approximately US$34,247,076 in 2022) once completed.